Member benefits

 - Members benefit from strategic affiliations with State government officials, LME/MCOs, and Health Plans.

-- Members meet year-round on standing Committees to inform the policy agenda for: Regulatory and Business Practices; Mental Health and Substance Use services; Intellectual and Developmental Disabilities services; and Operational Data Strategies.
+- Members meet year-round on standing Committees to inform the policy agenda for: Regulatory and Business Practices; Mental Health and Substance Use services; Intellectual and Developmental Disabilities services; Operational Data Strategies; Tailored Care Management, and Children and Families Specialty Plan.
 Committee meetings usually include DHHS officials to promote State accountability and oversight and to give members an opportunity for constructive dialogue in an informal setting.

 - Members collaborate to promote positive legislative and policy changes for providers and the people who we support.